 How do I apply to sit the entrance exam?

-All applications must be made online through our website before the advertised deadline.
-If you do not have access to the website contact the school office.
+All applications must be made online through CHS or NHGS websites before the advertised deadline.

 When do I need to apply for the entrance exam?

-The registration process opens Monday 16 April 2018 (when your child will be in Year 5) and the closing date is Monday 3 September 2018 (at the beginning of your child’s Year 6).
+The registration process is open and the closing date is July 2nd.
 All applications must be made online using the online application procedure on the Halifax Grammar Schools’ websites.
+If you do not have access to the website contact the school office.

 Is there a fee?